-- scooped plants out into the bowl and placed around tomb (a small plant pot).
+- scooped plants out into the bowl and placed around the tomb (a small plant pot).

 - filled gaps between plants with soil

 - made a cross with two sticks

 - decorated the garden with the rest of the elements – placed a cross on top of the hill and rock next to the tomb

 We will make sure to water our garden daily and hopefully, it will last for some time.
 I find it very effective to combine story-telling with hands-on sensory experiences – activities that involve as many senses as possible.

 We wish you a wonderful Easter!Thank you for visiting.
 I would love to hear your thoughts!
 Feel free to leave your comment below.
 Please note that this post may contain affiliate links to products I use or recommend.